 Canon's 1-Series camera bodies are very refined and the 1D X Mark III exterior remains very similar to its predecessor (and that camera's predecessor), practically eliminating the acclimation required for serious usage.

 To compare the Canon EOS-1D X Mark III with many other camera models, use the site's camera product image comparison tool.
 For your entertainment, I preloaded the EOS-1D X Mark II comparison in that link.
 Opening that comparison in a separate tab or window will be helpful for following along with the product tour.

 The Menu and Info button once again take up their Canon-standard positions on the top-left.
 A row of four function buttons line up below the LCD with the right-most button notably able to record voice memos that attach to images.
-New is that you can annotate while transmitting via Wi-Fi (previous, you had to wait until transfer was complete).
-The row of four buttons across the top-right include the Live View/Video selection lever surrounding the Start/Stop button, AF-ON for back-button AF capability (and providing Smart Controller functionality), Exposure lock, and AF point selection to enable selecting the AF point via the dials.
-The Smart Controllers promise to be an ideal method for rapidly changing AF points but the two 8-way (as they should be) Multi-Controllers remain available.
+New is that you can annotate while transmitting via Wi-Fi (previously, you had to wait until the transfer was complete).
+The row of four buttons across the top-right includes the Live View/Video selection lever surrounding the Start/Stop button, AF-ON for back-button AF capability (and providing Smart Controller functionality), Exposure lock, and AF point selection to enable selecting the AF point via the dials.
+The Smart Controllers are an ideal method for rapidly changing AF points but the two 8-way (as they should be) Multi-Controllers remain available.
 Unique to the 1-Series is flip-out-and-twist memory card door switch, a design that works fine even with gloves on.

 The built-in vertical grip provides great similarity to the standard grip, providing the same buttons and controls in nearly identical positions.

 Finding changes on the top of this camera is going to be challenging.
 Except for the small bulge in front of the hot shoe changing shape slightly, the 1D X III and 1D X II look the same.